binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-20-scoping.md

 called *lvar* instead.
 Depending on whether the variable *lvar* exists in a caller's scope, we could get two very different outcomes.

+Technically speaking, however, that isn't 100% true.
+You *can* enforce assigning values to the global scope with the *declare -g myvar=myvalue* statement.

+You cannot, however, enforce the reading of a variable from the global scope, so *declare -g*'s use is limited.
+For example, you can use it ensure that the value you are returning from a function via a global variable actually makes it to the global scope, but that's about it.

+As another demonstration, consider the following code:

 {% highlight bash %}
 IFS=''
 set -o noglob